 Most projects require some kind of input from the client before your team can get started.
 Maybe you need their website URL, keywords, topics, or any other information unique to your services.

 Emailing customers requesting these details can be a huge hassle, considering how emails get lost, buried or forgotten.
 Then you’re left waiting for a reply while the project is stuck in your queue.
-Fortunately, tools such as Servie Provider Pro can take care of your agency project management needs.
+Fortunately, Service Provider Pro is the best project management software to take care of your agency needs.

 Once you determine the information you’ll need from your clients, you have two options for gathering it: before payment or after.
 Let’s look at both ways.